Ashia Hansen

 Ashia Hansen, MBE (born 5 December 1971) is a retired British triple jumper.
 Fourth in the 1996 Olympic final, she broke the world indoor record when winning the 1998 European Indoor title, and went on to win gold medals at the World Indoor Championships in 1999 and 2003, at the Commonwealth Games in 1998 and 2002, and at the 2002 European Championships.
 Her British records of 15.15 metres (1997 outdoors) and 15.16 metres (1998 indoors), still stand.
+Injury forced her into retirement.

 Early life

-Although born in the United States, Hansen was adopted when she was 3 months old by a Ghanaian father who worked for the United Nations and his Caucasian English wife.
+Although born in the United States, Hansen was adopted when she was 3 months old by a Ghanaian father who worked for the United Nations and his English wife.
 They moved to Ghana before settling down in London when she was eight.
 She was often the only black child at her East London school and later spoke of the racist sentiment and teasing she experienced.
+As a fellow school mate in her 6th form years at Goodmayes sixth form centre, an ethnically very diverse school, it was clear she was well liked and there was none of this overt racsim as previously described.
 She discovered a talent for running and was introduced to athletics by a teacher.
 Although she competed in her first international at age 17, she remained ambivalent about turning professional and only gave up her day job seven years later to fully commit herself.
+She did also win the 6th form district schools cross country title (over 2.5 miles) held at Hainault Forest (now Country Park) in 1989.